High quality patient records

 Some examples of the evolution and development of a problem list over time can be found in the PRSB and Royal College of Physicians (RCP) Guidance for recording problems and diagnoses in electronic health records.

 There are more advanced aspects of problem-orientated records management, including linking documentation or entities such as documents, referrals, and medication to problems.
 Other facilities include categorising problems by significance, length of problem activity, priority.
-Some systems even have the ability to nest, merge and cluster problems.
+Some systems can even nest, merge, and cluster problems.
 These advanced features can aid and improve record quality but do vary based on GP system supplier, so please contact your supplier for further details.

 Amending patient records for quality